 Once a company has decided to make product redesign an ongoing supply chain process, there are a few points engineers should consider:

 Technological and geographical changes for healthcare brands will only get faster.
+According to our survey, 80 percent of companies expect to be fully launched within three years.
 Keeping up will require significant infrastructure and access to competing industries.
 Healthcare manufacturers can no longer sit and wait for the market to push them to change.
 Decisions must be made with broad sets of multi-industry, multi-brand data.
 The healthcare supply chain depends on it.